-We believe that expanding opportunities along with investing in and supporting our communities and our people helps us achieve exceptional outcomes for our stockholders and fund investors and a positive social impact.
-Apollo's talent is instrumental to our success as a global alternative asset manager and retirement services provider, and investing in and fostering a high-performing, diverse and inclusive workforce is a key pillar of operating our business.
-We believe this commitment to diversity, equity and inclusion is central to the Apollo business model, an integrated platform which fosters strong collaboration across businesses and functions.
-Rooted in our core values, we strive to build a culture where our talent can excel and grow in their careers and be supported along the way.
+Apollo's talent is instrumental to our success as a global alternative asset manager and retirement services provider.
+Investing in and fostering a modern and inclusive high-performance culture is core to operating our business and delivering positive outcomes for our shareholders and fund investors, and our employee value proposition is designed to engage and develop our talent to deliver maximum impact.
+We believe our commitment to expanding opportunity across our ecosystem is central to the Apollo business model, an integrated platform which fosters strong collaboration across businesses and functions.
+Rooted in our core values, we strive to build a culture where all of our people can excel and grow in their careers.